darkduty/aremedia-test/README.md

   - Tried replicating aremedia.com.au navbar (background color, font color and gradient from left to right on hover of Nav items)
   - Implemented the video that autoplays, scrolling down will contain the rest of the content
   - Tried matching the main colors used (mainly #f1484f and white)
+  - Implement the sidebar ad to be "sticky" as it follows user scroll

 # Improvements That Could be Made
   - Implement test suite with Jest + Enzyme